KeyboardKit/website/pages/themes.md

 description: KeyboardKit Pro unlocks a theme engine with many pre-defined themes.
 ---

-Although KeyboardKit is fully [customizable](/customization) and lets you change the appearance of your keyboards in any way you like, [KeyboardKit Pro](/pro) unlocks a theme engine that makes this even easier.
+Although KeyboardKit is fully [customizable](/customization) and lets you style and adjust your keyboard in any way you like, [KeyboardKit Pro](/pro) unlocks a theme engine that makes this even easier.

-You can create your own themes or use the ones that come with the engine.
-A theme can also have style variations to let you adjust parts of the theme.
+You can use any of the themes that come with the engine, and even create your own.
+A theme can also provide a theme-specific style to make it easier to customize just that specific theme.

 Here is a list of all the themes that come with the theme engine, including all the pre-defined styles: